Kline Iron and Steel

 The Sutro Tower in San Francisco, California.

-Kline Iron and Steel was a company based in Columbia, South Carolina.
+Kline Iron and Steel was a company based in Columbia, South Carolina, United States.
 Established on February 23, 1923, as Kline Iron and Metal Co., since 1953 was primarily known for the construction of broadcast towers.
 This includes the former world's tallest man-made structure, the KVLY-TV mast, surpassed by the Burj Khalifa in 2010.